drone/docs/content/pipeline/environment/substitution.md

 # Common Problems

-Parameter substitution occurs _before_ the yaml is parsed and must produce a valid yaml.
+Parameter substitution occurs _before_ the yaml is parsed.
 If the substitution results in an invalid yaml file you will receive a parsing error:

 ```
 yaml: unmarshal errors:
 cannot unmarshal !!map into string
 ```

-These parsing errors can be resolved by quoting the parameter:
+This can be resolved by quoting parameters to ensure special / reserved characters are escaped:

 {{< highlight text "linenos=table,hl_lines=10" >}}
 kind: pipeline